oweb36/mws-docs/mws/Characters/Characters/Fridges/Piss.md

+---
+dob: 2007-03-03
+---
-Piss is an important background [character](Characters.md) on the [Megarchive Warehouse Show](Megarchive%20Warehouse%20Show.md).
+Piss is a competing [character](Characters.md) on the [Megarchive Warehouse Show](Megarchive%20Warehouse%20Show.md).

 ## Identity

 Piss is a Sharp SJ-F75PS-SL [refridgerator](Refridgerators.md).
 He is here because its my childhood refridgerator.
 His name is pronounced as just Piss, yeah actual pee Piss.
 His name is derived from the PS part of his SJ-F75PS-SL species.

-He was born in 2007 as an Asian-European.
+He was born in March 3, 2007 as an Asian-European.
 Piss is a cisgender and heterosexual male.
 If skin color is considered, he is gray.

 [Sev](Sev.md) is the elder sibling to Piss.